MissaouiAhmed/spark-CZE/readme.md

 ## Prerequisites

-You need to configure at least the first 3 environments to run the demo

 a) HPECP 5.3 or K8s with Spark Operator installed

 b) (optional) DataFabric or External Storage Solution

-d) (optional) sbt, if we want to package the project, else we can just leverage the prebuilt .jar
+c) (optional) sbt, if we want to package the project, else we can just leverage the prebuilt .jar

-d.1) If you plan to build your jar artifacts, on any machine you can install sbt
+d) (optional) If you plan to build your jar artifacts, on any machine you can install sbt (scala build tool)
 ```
 curl https://bintray.com/sbt/rpm/rpm | sudo tee /etc/yum.repos.d/bintray-sbt-rpm.repo
 sudo yum install sbt -y